Razer Inc.: 2019–2020: Razer Game Store closure and pandemic response

+2021–2025: New headquarters and delisting

 In 2021, Razer announced the shutting down of Razer Pay (Beta) e-wallet in Malaysia and Singapore.

 In February 2021, CEO Tan Min-Liang announced that Razer will move its Singapore headquarters to a much larger building that would open in the second quarter of 2021.
 Razer planned to hire up to 1,000 positions for the new headquarters.
-The headquarters officially opened on 26 October 2021, which was officiated by Deputy Prime Minister of Singapore Heng Swee Keat at the ceremony.
+The headquarters officially opened on 26 October 2021, which was officiated by the Deputy Prime Minister of Singapore, Heng Swee Keat, at the ceremony.
 The building consisted of a "RazerStore" and a "RazerCafe".

-On 26 April 2022, cofounder Robert Krakoff died; as of 12 May 2022, no cause of death has been confirmed from the company or his family.
+On 26 April 2022, cofounder Robert Krakoff died.
+As of 12 May 2022, no cause of death has been confirmed from the company or his family.

 In May 2022, Razer delisted from the Hong Kong Stock Exchange.

+On April 2, 2025, Razer halted sales of all laptops and certain accessories from its U.S. website.
+This was the same day as the announcement of upcoming U.S. reciprocal tariffs.
+As of April 8, 2025, Razer has not published an official statement regarding the sales halt and if it was related to the tariffs.